HarshOza36/ConvertDataturkData-To-COCO/README.md

 ```bash
           python removeUselessFilesRejectedbymodel.py
 ```
+- This gives you a folder untagged, remove that folder from pascal directory and save it somewhere else if you want it else delete the whole folder.

 # Once useless images are removed you need to run STEP 3 Again since Ids are basically filenames
 # After thats again paste that ids.txt in the pascal folder that is Step 4
 # Run Step 5 again